zacharydanger/leftnode.com/_posts/2012-06-29-symfony2-restful-bundle.md

 this resource can respond in one of those content types.
 You must supply a view for each content type that the resource can respond with.
 If you do not, the 510
 Not Extended status code is returned.

-The class also handles 406 Not Acceptable
+The class also handles 406 Not Acceptable response if the client accepts a content type this resource can not support.

+##### View Rendering
+The BrightmarchRestfulBundle also handles rendering the correct view based on the Accept header properly.
+Continuing the example above, if the client accepts only application/xml and a view.xml.twig view exists, then that view will be rendered and returned to the client with an application/xml Content-Type header.